RadkoSS/RadCars/README.md

 - **Update the secrets.json for both the RadCars web app, and the Web API**,
 - **Update-Database command**,
-- **Create a RadCarsHangfire database for the Background jobs storage**,
 - **Run the project!**

 ## Test credentials